 Please know that missionaries throughout the world have such varied lifestyles, including advantages and challenges.
-Our missionary experience of church planting and outreach in Ukraine surely differs significantly from a pastor in Africa, a missionary starting a theological school in Germany, someone teaching English in China, or a person doing anti-human trafficking work in Thailand (just for a few examples!).
+Our missionary experience of church planting and outreach in Ukraine surely differs significantly from a pastor in Africa, someone starting a theological school in Germany, a missionary teaching English in China, or someone doing anti-human trafficking work in Thailand (just for a few examples!).
 The challenges I share here are not exhaustive, by any means, but I imagine that some of them are pretty common experiences for missionaries worldwide these days.

 We’re not all in the third-world anymore.